Assimilating in Annandale

 Buses are the main mode of transport in Annandale with several buses running through Booth Street which hosts several boutiques, cafes and restaurants..
 Over ten bus routes operate along Parramatta Road that service the city.
 The north-east suburb is serviced by buses that ply between the city and Balmain.
 Trams also operate from east to Central railway station via Pyrmont and south-west to Dulwich Hill.
 A light rail network is located in the north of the suburb.

 If you choose to move to Annandale for the lifestyle or history it offers, use SmartBox to make the move an easy one.
 The mobile storage unit will be delivered to your home or office.
 You can stack it with all your items and call us.
 We will collect and store the storage unit safely until you decide to call for it again.
-SmartBoxes are available in a range of sizes starting with a 7 cubic metre Baby Box through to 11 cubic metre Standard Box, as well as a 20 cubic metre Super Box.
+SmartBoxes are available in a range of sizes starting at 7 cubic metre Baby Box through to the 9 cubic metre Standard Box, the cubic metre Classic Box as well as a 20 cubic metre Uber Box.